-Examining the year to year variability in yield we can see that much of the Eastern Empire likely had highly stable yields, in particular Egypt.
-In the Western Empire North Africa, Sicily and the Po valley exhibited the most stable grain production (Fig. 7).
-The stability of yields in irrigated regions such as Egypt and the Po Valley was borne out of a year round supply of surface water so that multi-cropping could take advantage of the seasons when temperatures for growth were optimal.
-Yields from rainfed agriculture were probably most stable in south-western Turkey, the Western Fertile Crescent, North Africa and Sicily.
-In these regions winter climate is relatively warm compared with Spain, Italy and France and the Adriatic coast (Lionello, 2012).
-In addition, winter climate was also quite stable owing to the reduced influence of Atlantic Storm tracks compared with the north-western Mediterranean (Lionello, 2012; Xoplaki et al., 2004).
+Fertile Crescent, North Africa and Sicily.
+In these regions winter climate is relatively warm compared with Spain, Italy and France and the Adriatic coast (Lionello, 2006).
+In addition, winter climate was also quite stable owing to the reduced influence of Atlantic Storm tracks compared with the north-western Mediterranean (Lionello, 2006; Xoplaki et al., 2004).
 Although Spain and France could export large quantities of VW many years, the reliability of yields were much less compared with the aforementioned regions, a disadvantage that was unacceptable in an era of inefficient information transfer (Kessler and Temin, 2007).
 The high productivity of Spain but low stability in yields is probably why its main exports during the Roman Period were non-staple foods such as olive oil (Blázquez, 1992; Woolf, 1992).

-Our analysis highlights that the heterogeneity of the Mediterranean environment was important for providing the Romans with resilience to interannual climate variability.
-As we mentioned, a widespread use of irrigation as well a warm winter temperatures meant that the Eastern Empire had warmer and more stable winter temperatures compared with the West.
-Topographical variations also played an important role with grain yields limited by temperature at higher elevations whereas they were water limited at lower elevations and in more arid environments (Fig. S7).
-It was the Romans ability to link these environmentally heterogeneous regions through trade that provided them with a stable food supply despite the variable climate of the Mediterranean region.
-However, VW redistribution during the Roman Period also facilitated populations in VW poor regions, in particular urban areas, to overshoot their ecohydrological carrying capacities (Erdkamp, 2005; Garnsey, 1988; Rickman, 1980).
-The population growth and increased urbanisation during the Late Republican and Early Imperial periods (Bowman and Wilson, 2011; Scheidel, 2001) likely pushed the Empire closer to the limits of available fresh water resources and reduced resilience to climatic variability (D'Odorico et al., 2010; Garnsey, 1988).
-In addition, our simulations using a cost-distance based network show that increased demand arising from urbanisation caused an increase in average import distance and an associated increase in import costs.
-It is plausible, that lower water resource redundancy and increased import costs may have been a contributing factor to the third century crisis which followed a period of population growth, urbanisation and trade in the 2nd century AD (Parker, 1992; Scheidel, 2010).
+Although the redistribution of water resources practised by the Romans undoubtedly increased their resilience to climate variability, D'Odorico et al. (2010) warn of the long term implications of a globalisation of water resources.
+Using a minimalist modelling framework of VW trade they propose that globalisation of water resources allows populations in VW poor regions to overshoot their local ecohydrological carrying capacities and at a global scale increased demand in VW-poor regions reduces the redundancy of water resources.
+In other words, population growth and urbanisation pushes society closer to the planetary boundary of freshwater resources (Bogardi et al., 2013; Rockström et al., 2009) and reduces resilience to perturbations such as crop failures arising from climate variability (D'Odorico et al., 2010).
+Our simulations, which expand on those of D'Odorico et al. (2010) by including climate-forced changes in VW using a hydrological model, indicate that VW redistribution during the Roman Period certainly facilitated populations in VW poor regions, in particular urban areas, to overshoot their ecohydrological carrying capacities (Erdkamp, 2005; Garnsey, 1988; Rickman, 1980).
+The increased urbanisation during the Late Republican and Early Imperial periods (Bowman and Wilson, 2011; Scheidel, 2001) likely pushed the Empire closer to the limits of available fresh water resources and reduced resilience to climatic variability (D'Odorico et al., 2010; Garnsey, 1988).
+In addition, our simulations using a cost-distance based network show that increased urban demand arising from urbanisation caused an increase in average import distance and an associated increase in import costs.
+It is plausible therefore, that lower water resource redundancy and increased import costs may have been a contributing factor to the third century crisis which followed a period of peak urbanisation and trade in the 2nd century AD (Parker, 1992; Scheidel, 2010).